conda/ceps/cep-1.md

 # Abstract

-CEPs are the manner in which the Conda project community suggests changes to the software project, and outlines how the suggested changes are reviewed.
+CEPs are the manner in which the conda project community suggests changes to the software project, and outlines how the suggested changes are reviewed.
 This document provides details on what a CEP is, how to author one, and the workflow used to review these proposals.

 # What is a CEP

-CEP stands for Conda Enhancement Proposal.
+CEP stands for "Conda Enhancement Proposal".
 A CEP is a document which outlines a suggested change to how the project works.
 These changes may be technical in manner or may deal with social aspects of the project including governance and conduct.
 The CEP should provide a concise description of the proposed change as well as the rationale for the change.

-CEPs are intended to be the primary mechanism for proposing major changes to how Conda works and for documenting both the changes themselves and the decision making process.
+CEPs are intended to be the primary mechanism for proposing major changes to how conda works and for documenting both the changes themselves and the decision making process.

 CEPs are maintained as text files using Markdown for formatting in the [conda/ceps](https://github.com/conda/ceps) repository.
-Their revision history is a historic record of the proposed change.
+Their revision history is a historical record of the proposed change.

 # Workflow

-The CEP process begins with an idea for a change in how the Conda project works.
+The CEP process begins with an idea for a change in how the conda project works.
 These changes can be technical or address the social aspects of the project.
 Small changes often do not need a CEP and can be discussed on the [conda issue tracker](https://github.com/conda/conda/issues).

 More involved or controversial changes should be submitted as CEPs.
-When it is unclear if a change requires a CEP, ask in a ticket in the Conda issue tracker and the Conda core team should be able to provide guidance.
-The Conda core team may solicit CEPs on topics of concern to the community.
+When it is unclear if a change requires a CEP, ask in a ticket in the conda issue tracker, and the conda core team should be able to provide guidance.
+The conda core team may solicit CEPs on topics of concern to the community.
 CEPs should focus on a single issue; broad changes should be split into multiple well-focused CEPs.